devicetree-org/devicetree-specification/source/devicetree-basics.rst

    |                         |        address+11  00  '\0'                                          |
    +-------------------------+----------------------------------------------------------------------+

+.. _sect-standard-properties:

 Standard Properties
 -------------------

 |spec| specifies a set of standard properties for device nodes.
 These
 properties are described in detail in this section.
-Device nodes defined by |spec| (see Chapter 3, :FIXME`chapter-device-node-requirements`) may specify additional requirements or constraints regarding the use of the standard properties. :FIXME`chapter-device-bindings` that describe the representation of specific devices may also specify additional requirements.
+Device nodes defined by |spec| (see Chapter 3, :ref:`chapter-device-node-requirements`) may specify additional requirements or constraints regarding the use of the standard properties. :ref:`chapter-device-bindings` that describe the representation of specific devices may also specify additional requirements.

 .. note:: All examples of devicetree nodes in this document use the :abbr:`DTS (Devicetree Source)` format for specifying nodes and properties.

+.. _sect-standard-properties-compatible:

 compatible
 ~~~~~~~~~~